eventflow/EventFlow/MIGRATION_GUIDE.md

 - Since there is no change to the underlying storage, creating a release that only has EventFlow upgraded is highly recommended.
 This enables easy rollback if you encounter unexpected problems
+- Since the `IEventUpgrader<,>` has changed significantly, consider using the new base class `EventUpgraderNonAsync` in any existing upgraders.
+It provides an `abstract` method with the same signature as the old interface that can be overridden, making the switch significantly easier

 ## NuGet packages removed